-INHERITANCE OF TEARS: Trusting the Lord of Life When Death Visits the Womb, by Jessalyn Hutto
+Inheritance of Tears: Trusting the Lord of Life When Death Visits the Womb, by Jessalyn Hutt

 Endorsed by Russell and Maria Moore, Jen Wilkin, Courtney Reissig, Tom Schreiner, and more.

 When a woman becomes pregnant, miscarriage is usually the furthest thing from her mind.
 Such was the case for Jessalyn Hutto when she became pregnant with her first baby.
 But as is all too common in our post-fall world, the life she carried came to an abrupt end.
 Death had visited her womb, and the horrors of miscarriage had become a part of her life’s story.

 Ultimately, she would lose two children in the womb, at 6 and 15 weeks gestation.
 Through these painful losses, a whole new world of suffering opened up to her.
 It seemed that everywhere she looked women were quietly mourning the loss of their unborn children.
 Yet this particular type of loss has been grossly overlooked by the church.